Join Our Mailing List

 The diminutive "Peashooter" as it became affectionately known by service pilots, was faster than previous American combat aircraft, but it was also an anachronism.
 Although the P-26 introduced a modern monoplane design, worldwide fighter aircraft developments soon outstripped the P-26.
 In Europe the Messerschmitt Bf 109 and Hawker Hurricane with closed cockpits and which both flew for the first time in 1935 were more representative of contemporary monoplane fighter designs.
 However, the P-26 was easy to fly and remained in active service for many years until the United States entered World War II.

-Pictured here is a Boeing P-26A Peashooter fighter that represents the last USAAF Peashooter to serve with the USAAF, which operated out of Guatemala during 1943.
-Now in stock!
+Pictured here is a 1:48 scale Boeing P-26A Peashooter fighter that represents the last USAAF Peashooter to serve with the USAAF, which operated out of Guatemala during 1943.
+Sold Out!

 Dimensions: